Last Updated on: 24th October 2024, 02:20 pm

 Cathedral Valley may be part of Capitol Reef, but it looks and feels like an entirely different park.
 The district is most known for two main sections: the Bentonite Hills and the Temples of the Sun and Moon.
 But as we’ll cover below, there are plenty of additional amazing sites to discover throughout Cathedral Valley.

-Before your visit, it’s important to know what you can expect from visiting Cathedral Valley and plan accordingly.
+Before your visit, it’s important to know what to expect from visiting Cathedral Valley and plan accordingly.
 Touring the entire loop is a long, full-day excursion, while having the right vehicle is a must.

 After a rundown of the basics, we’ll be going over each major landmark you’ll encounter along the main loop route.
 And at the very end of the guide, you can learn more about where to stay near Capitol Reef National Park and other useful info.